My Gridcoin experiment is done

 Monday, June 15, 2020

-I have joined the weather underground.
-Not the militant radical one found here https://en.wikipedia.org/wiki/Weather_Underground but this one, https://en.wikipedia.org/wiki/Weather_Underground_(weather_service) an internet-based weather service utilizing weather information from volunteer weather station operators.
+I have joined the Weather Underground.
+Not the militant radical one found here: https://en.wikipedia.org/wiki/Weather_Underground, but this one: https://en.wikipedia.org/wiki/Weather_Underground_(weather_service), an internet-based weather service that uses weather information from volunteer weather station operators.
 Although both originated at the University of Michigan, that is where the similarity starts and ends.

 I have been interested in weather since I was a kid.
-And in response to that interest, Santa brought me my first weather station when I was young enough I still hoped Santa was real.
+And in response to that interest, Santa brought me my first weather station when I was young enough that I still hoped Santa was real.
 I can blame “Santa” for my obsession.

 Maybe next time.
 Or maybe next time I will spring for the $1,000 level.